Ockenfuss/tipps/PythonTipps.md

 ```

 ### pre-commit
 `.pre-commit-config.yaml` contains the configurations for the `pre-commit` module.
-Pre-commit help you to automatically set up git hooks, which are executed before every commit to format or test your code.
+Pre-commit helps you to automatically set up git hooks, which are executed before every commit to format or test your code.
 Pre-commit automatically downloads the specified modules from github and executes them, if they follow certain criteria (e.g. python modules must define an entry point).
 Pre-commit is itself a python module, but could theoretically be used with any programming language.
 ```bash
 cd your_package
 touch requirements_dev.txt #write 'pre-commit' in the development requirements.